BackofenLab/CRISPRidentify/README.md

 tools/CRISPRcasIdentifier/CRISPRcasIdentifier/CRISPRcasIdentifier.py
 ```

-You can find the tool and its description [here](https://github.com/BackofenLab/CRISPRcasIdentifier)
+You can find the CRISPRcasIdentifier tool and its description [here](https://github.com/BackofenLab/CRISPRcasIdentifier)

 You need to make two steps:

-Firstly, you need to download the tool:
+Firstly, you need to download the CRISPRcasIdentifier tool:
 ```
 wget https://github.com/BackofenLab/CRISPRcasIdentifier/archive/v1.1.0.tar.gz
 tar -xzf v1.1.0.tar.gz